 Prior to our IPO, there had been no public market for our common stock.
-Our common stock only recently began trading on the Nasdaq Global Market, or Nasdaq, but we can provide no assurance that we will be able to develop and sustain an active trading market for our common stock.
+Our common stock began trading on the Nasdaq Global Market (Nasdaq) relatively recently, but we can provide no assurance that we will be able to develop and sustain an active trading market for our common stock.
 Even if an active trading market is developed, it may not be sustained.
 The lack of an active market may impair your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
 An inactive market may also impair our ability to raise capital by selling shares and may impair our ability to acquire other businesses or technologies using our shares as consideration, which, in turn, could materially adversely affect our business.
-Since 2020, our average daily trading volume has been approximately 47,000 shares.
+During 2022, our average daily trading volume has been approximately 54,446 shares.